KiFuY/WOA7015/README.md

       train------------------
           NORMAL----------------
           PNEUMONIA-----------
       val-----------------------------
           NORMAL----------------
           PNEUMONIA-----------

 Because the data set is too large to upload, please download the data set through this link and put it in accordance with this structure.
+The uploaded file contains only a few images for the test run after downloading, and cannot be used as formal training.